mulle-sde/mulle-semver/README.md

 #### 📍 semantic version qualification

-This is most of npm's [semver](//docs.npmjs.com/cli/v6/using-npm/semver/) functionality reimplemented in bash.
+This is most of npm's [semver](//docs.npmjs.com/cli/v6/using-npm/semver/) functionality reimplemented in bash (up to but not including "Functions").
 Besides it being written in bash, there are no advantages of mulle-semver over npm semver.

 The commandline interface is also different.
 It's intended function is not as a standalone tool, but as a library for [mulle-fetch](//github.com/mulle-)